dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

 ## Support

 Please note, as with anything in this reposistory, this resource is not supported by **ANYONE**.
-It is meant solely and exclusively as a reference resource.
-That being said, as of summer 2023, the owner is still looking to improve this resource and fix any quick wins.
+It is meant solely and exclusively as a reference resource and convenience tool.
+That being said, as of summer 2024, the owner is still looking to improve this resource and fix any quick wins.
 If anything about this perks you interest, get in contact with your [Equinix Metal sales team](https://deploy.equinix.com/get-started/).

-**Quick Bullet Points of Toils Solved:**
+## **Quick Bullet Points of Toils Solved:**

 - Moves `root` user to -> `adminuser`
     - Use of root for outside access is restricted, access outside in with user `adminuser`
     - `adminuser`'s password should be the `UUID` of the instance.
+	- Applies lockout / brute force restrictions
 - [Management UI](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/managing_systems_using_the_rhel_9_web_console/index) ([Cockpit](https://cockpit-project.org/) via self-signed HTTPS over [Metal Internet](https://deploy.equinix.com/developers/docs/metal/networking/ip-addresses/#public-ipv4-subnet))
 - VM hosting via [libvirt](https://libvirt.org/) (accesible in [Cockpit](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/managing_systems_using_the_rhel_9_web_console/managing-virtual-machines-in-the-web-console_system-management-using-the-rhel-9-web-console))
 - Container hosting via [podman](https://podman.io/) (accesible in [Cockpit](https://github.com/cockpit-project/cockpit-podman))
 - Automatic Updates configured via [dnf-automatic](https://dnf.readthedocs.io/en/latest/automatic.html)
-    - Security updates are automatically applied.
+    - Security updates are automatically applied via [dnf automatic](https://dnf.readthedocs.io/en/latest/automatic.html)
-- Basic securitization (`root` -> `adminuser`, firewall up, user-lockout etc)
+- Turns up firewall and limits access
-- Installs kubernetes with just by adding "k3s" tag to instance via Metal
+- Installs kubernetes with just by adding the tag `ncb_k3s` to instance via the Metal UI or API
 - Mounts largest non-HDD free disk to `/mnt/util/`
   - Adds it as storage volume to `libvirt`
   - Exposed via private network HTTP (via `nginx` below)